DataDog/documentation/content/logs/aws.md

 Your Lambda function is now ready to send logs to the Datadog platform.

 There are two ways to configure the triggers that will cause the Lambda to execute and send logs to Datadog.

-We can [automatically](#automatically-set-up-triggers) manage them for you if you grant us a set of [permissions](#permissions), or you can [manually](#manually-set-up-triggers) set up each trigger yourself in the AWS console.
+* [automatically](#automatically-set-up-triggers): we manage them for you if you grant us a set of [permissions](#permissions)
+* [manually](#manually-set-up-triggers): set up each trigger yourself in the AWS console without giving any permission to Datadog

 ### Automatically set up triggers
 If you are storing logs in many S3 buckets, Datadog can automatically manage triggers for you.